Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

-The daily dose of Gengraf® Oral Solution (cyclosporine oral solution, USP [MODIFIED]) should always be given in two divided doses (BID).
+The daily dose of Gengraf® Capsules (cyclosporine capsules, USP [MODIFIED]) should always be given in two divided doses (BID).
 It is recommended that Gengraf® be administered on a consistent schedule with regard to time of day and relation to meals.
 Grapefruit and grapefruit juice affect metabolism, increasing blood concentration of cyclosporine, thus should be avoided.

 Cyclosporine undergoes minimal renal elimination and its pharmacokinetics do not appear to be significantly altered in patients with end-stage renal disease who receive routine hemodialysis treatments (See CLINICAL PHARMACOLOGY).
 However, due to its nephrotoxic potential (See WARNINGS), careful monitoring of renal function is recommended; cyclosporine dosage should be reduced if indicated.
 (See WARNINGS and PRECAUTIONS)

 The clearance of cyclosporine may be significantly reduced in severe liver disease patients (See CLINICAL PHARMACOLOGY).
 Dose reduction may be necessary in patients with severe liver impairment to maintain blood concentrations within the recommended target range (See WARNINGS and PRECAUTIONS).